robjohncox/python-simple-hipchat/README.rst

 forked from).
 This library is heavily based on his original code, this version adds a bunch of wrapper functions for getting rooms and users, and also adds object wrappers around room and user data.

-**Important Note:** This has has basic testing so far, but is not yet extensively tested, so bound to be a couple of bugs in here.
+**Important Note:** This has had basic testing so far, but is not yet extensively tested, so bound to be a couple of bugs in here.

 Dependencies